 3.3 Preparation of Sample Solution

 Distilled water, or water of various degrees of hardness, may be used for this test.
 Adequate care should be taken to note the calcium to magnesium molar ratio in the water hardness.
 Preheat the water used for preparing the solution and add slowly, while carefully stirring, an amount of the surface active agent that will produce the desired concentration.
 Continue stirring in such a manner as to avoid excessive foam formation, until solution of the surface active agent is complete.
-Age the solution at a temperature of 48.0 ± 0.5 °C for a total period of 30 min, counting the time when the surface active agent is first added to the water.
+Age the solution at a temperature of 48.0 °C ± 0.5 °C for a total period of 30 min, counting the time when the surface active agent is first added to the water.

 3.4 Procedure

-While the surface active solution is aging, circulate water at 48.0 ± 0.5 °C through the water jacket of the receiver so as to bring it to the proper temperature.
+While the surface active solution is aging, circulate water at 48.0 °C ± 0.5 °C through the water jacket of the receiver so as to bring it to the proper temperature.
 Rinse down the walls of the receiver with distilled water and, as an indication of cleanliness, observe whether the water drains down the walls in an unbroken film.
 At the completion of the aging period close the stopcock at the bottom of the receiver.
 Rinse the walls of the receiver with 50 ml of the solution, using a pipette, and, after draining to the bottom of the receiver, adjust the stopcock so that the level of the solution, in the receiver is exactly at the 50 ml mark.
 Fill the pipette with the solution to the 200 ml mark, using a slight suction for the purpose.
 Immediately, place it in position at the top of the receiver and open the stopcock.
 When all of the solution has run out of the pipette, start a stop-watch, take a reading of the foam height and take a second reading at the end of 5 min.
 Take the reading by measuring the foam production at the top of the foam column at the highest average height to which the rim of the foam has reached.
 This height is proportional to the volume of air remaining in the foam.

 NOTE — It is desirable to conduct this test at a number of concentrations, the lowest of which shall be chosen to show a foam height which shall be no higher than 20 percent of the foam height shown at the highest concentration.
 It is also recommended to include in the test a relevant concentration that matches the one achieved with the recommended dosage of the surface active agent in typical wash concentrations of the different applications.

-(All dimensions in millimetres)
+All dimensions in millimetres

 Fig. 1 Foam Pipette

-(All dimensions in millimetres)
+All dimensions in millimetres

 Fig. 2 Foam Reciever